mgajda/less-arbitrary/towards-better-union.md

 We found that this greatly decreases complexity of the types, and makes output less redundant.

+## Related work

+F# type providers for JSON allow to automatically derive schema, but the type system is _ad-hoc_[@type-providers-f-sharp].
+There was attempt to automatically infer schemas also in the PADS project [@pads], but it does not provide a generalized type system design methodology.
+There is a program called [@quicktype] that tries to derive types with the Markov chains but its cost requires much more engineering time since unit tests are case-by-case, and there is no little underlying theory.

 ## Conclusion

-Thus we derive types that are valid with respect to specification, and thus give the best information from the input.
+We derive types that are valid with respect to specification, and thus give the best information from the input.

+We also propose a union type system engineering methodology, justifying it by theoretical criteria, and showing that it consistently explains our decisions in practice.

+We hope that this kind of _formally justified type system engineering_ will be more ubiquitous in practice, replacing _ad-hoc_ approaches in the future.

+## Appendix

 ```{.haskell file=src/Unions.hs .hidden}
 {-# language AllowAmbiguousTypes    #-}